pubnub/chat-engine-tutorial/README.md

 npm install jquery --save
 ```

-> You don't have to use jQuery with PubNub Chat Engine.
+> You don't have to use jQuery with PubNub ChatEngine.
 We could use Angular, React, or just vanilla Javscript.
 The [Chat Engine Examples](https://github.com/pubnub/chat-engine-examples) page has examples for these other frameworks.

-## Install PubNub Chat Engine
+## Install PubNub ChatEngine

 Alright, now for the part you've probably never done before!
-Install PubNub Chat Engine by running:
+Install PubNub ChatEngine by running:

 ```sh
 npm install chat-engine@0.8.4 --save
 ```

-This will install the PubNub Chat Engine Javascript SDK into your ```node_modules``` directory.
+This will install the PubNub ChatEngine Javascript SDK into your ```node_modules``` directory.

 ## Install http-server globally